[Beloved, test every spirit]

 How can we protect ourselves and the flock from the counterfeits?

 We have an amazing defense system–that is, if we’re willing to armour up.
-(Ephesians 6:10-18 ) Never take anyone at their word alone.
-Test the spirits and back everything up with Scripture.
+(Ephesians 6:10-18 ) Never take anyone at their word.
+Test (or scrutinize) the spirits by examining things closely (Matthew 7:15-20) and back everything up with Scripture.

-I make mistakes too, so if you’re “following” me–follow Jesus first.
+I make mistakes too, so if you’re “following” me–follow Jesus first and foremost.
 Do the homework!

-Even those who back things up with Scripture may manipulate it to mean something very different.
-They can be very convincing, so pray for discernment.
+Wolves in sheep’s clothing can be very convincing, so please pray for discernment.
 We’re all still learning.
 This means we’re all ignorant in areas.

 “Beloved, do not believe every spirit, but test the spirits to see whether they are from God, for many false prophets have gone out into the world.” –1 John 4:1